tsamardzic/nlp_intro/README.md

 - e.g. named entity recognition, PoS
 - because they can output a symbol at each state
 - encoder-decoder versions can produce sequences of varied length
-- to be used for classification, the last state is take as the representation of the whole sequence
+- to be used for classification, the last state is taken as the representation of the whole sequence

 --------------